LogoLogo

 Since requests for different integrations have specific requirements, we recommend using the following steps:

-1. Use the interactive approach to make an initial integration request.
+1. Use the to make an initial integration request.

 2. Create and save an alias with the request command displayed in the CLI.